mbalabash/sdc-check/README.md

 - **A package has OS scripts** (`has-os-scripts`).
 An attacker can use .bat/.sh scripts to execute malicious actions (downloading and launching mining apps, etc)

 - **A package script has shell commands** (`dangerous-shell-commands`).
-Package script could have potentially dangerous and/or malicious commands (curl, wget, chmod, cacls, etc)
+Package script could have potentially dangerous commands to perform malicious actions (curl, wget, chmod, cacls, etc)

 - **The newest package version is released after a long period of inactivity** (`released-after-long-period-of-inactivity`).
 There is a possibility that an attacker could hijack an account and publish malicious code